gtaha23/MasterOS/README.md

 - C# Desktop Development with .NET
 - VMware

+# Updates / Logs
+- v0.3.9 Alpha is coming
+- A file system will be added

 # Screenshots

 The O.S with yellow text used with color2 command displaying the good ol' oldfetch